deepkaushik/Aug-15/README.md

 # Aug-15
-This Video app play video inside the app.
+Video app play video inside the app.
 User can use video controls that activates on touch on video.
 App showing use of:

 1. VideoView
 2. Add video assets in raw folder